clareliguori/run-model-context-protocol-servers-with-aws-lambda/README.md

 Using this library, the Lambda function will manage the lifecycle of your stdio MCP server.
 Each Lambda function invocation will:

-1. start the stdio MCP server as a child process
+1. Start the stdio MCP server as a child process
-1. initialize the MCP server
+1. Initialize the MCP server
-1. forward the incoming request to the local server
+1. Forward the incoming request to the local server
-1. return the server's response to the function caller
+1. Return the server's response to the function caller
-1. shut down the MCP server child process
+1. Shut down the MCP server child process

 This library supports connecting to Lambda-based MCP servers in three ways: